kevingosse/DynaMD/README.md

 # DynaMD

+## About

-Helper objects to browse complex structures returned ClrMD
+Helper objects to browse complex structures returned by [ClrMD](https://www.nuget.org/packages/Microsoft.Diagnostics.Runtime/).
+This is useful to quickly write scripts to analyze memory dumps.

-The library leverages the **dynamic** keyword to give easy access to memory structures.
+The library leverages the `dynamic` keyword to give direct access to memory structures.

+## How to use

-Given an address and a ClrMD **ClrHeap** instance, you can get a dynamic proxy by calling GetProxy:
+Given an address and a ClrMD `ClrHeap` instance, you can get a dynamic proxy by calling `GetProxy`:

 ```C#
 var proxy = heap.GetProxy(0x00001000);